pulumi/pulumi-kubernetes/README.md

 # Pulumi Kubernetes Resource Provider

 The Kubernetes resource provider for Pulumi lets you create, deploy, and manage Kubernetes API resources and workloads in a running cluster.
-For a streamlined Pulumi walkthrough, including language runtime installation and Kubernetes configuration, click "Get Started" below.
+For a streamlined Pulumi walkthrough, including language runtime installation and Kubernetes configuration, select "Get Started" below.
 <div>
     <p>
         <a href="https://www.pulumi.com/docs/get-started/kubernetes" title="Get Started">